freeCodeCamp/chapter/README.md

 Follow instructions for downloading and installing Node.js for your operating system from the [official Node.js website](https://nodejs.org/en/download/).

-Ensure you are installing Node 10 or greater and npm 6 or greater.
+Ensure you are installing Node 13 and npm 6 or greater.

 ### Installing Docker